AsahiLinux/docs/HW:ARM-System-Registers.md

 Encoding unknown.
 Related to ACTLR_EL1[12].

-#### s3_4_c15_c10_4
+#### s3_4_c15_c10_4 (labeled SIQ_CFG_EL1 in m1n1)

 If a core writes 0x3 to it's copy of the register, AICv2 will not send IRQs to that core.
 FIQs unaffected, as those are part of the core complexes themselves.
-(0x1 and 0x2 are also valid values for this sysreg, however their effect is unknown).
-Maybe some kind of "affinity" for the hardware IRQ selection heuristic?
+(0x0 and 0x2 are known values that will enable IRQs on a core, but 0x0 seems to cause weird EL1 problems)